 Do you charge rent to someone else for living in a property that you own?
 Or do you sub-let a room in your house to a lodger?
-Having income from property means you need to consider your tax position, tell HMRC about it and possibly pay extra tax if you make a profit.
+Having income from property means you need to consider your tax position.
+You may need to tell HMRC about it and possibly pay some tax if you make a profit.

 Is my property income taxable?